tschettervictor/bsd-apps/uptime-kuma/README.md

 ## Variables
 These are the variables that are available to change along with their defaults and a description of what they do.
 Other variables should be left at defalut unless you have a good reason to change them.

+NODE_VERSION
+- node version to use (currently defaults to 18)

 DATA_PATH
 - data will be stored here (currently defaults to `/mnt/data`)